Medium-term prospects for agricultural markets and income

 Since 2010, the outlook features some considerable improvements, including an extended time horizon (beyond the usual 7 years) and product coverage (including biofuels, detailed oilseed complex, sugar and whole milk powder) as well as an attempt to identify and quantify the main areas of uncertainty: a separate part has been added to the publication dealing with scenarios on various uncertainties.

-These changes are to be seen as an attempt to improve the accuracy, usefulness and relevance of baseline market prospects that are more important in a context of revision of the Common Agriculture Policy for the period after 2013.
+These changes are to be seen as an attempt to improve the accuracy, usefulness and relevance of baseline market prospects that are more important to assess the impact of the Common Agriculture Policy.

 Since 2010 the publication involves joint efforts by the Directorate-General for Agriculture and Rural Development and the Joint Research Centre – Institute for Perspective Technological Studies (IPTS).
-While the authorship and responsibility for the contents of the publication rest with the Agriculture Directorate-General, acknowledgement is due for the staff at the IPTS working on the modelling background and baseline projections, as well as the uncertainty scenarios in Part II of the publication.
+While the authorship and responsibility for the contents of the publication rest with the Agriculture Directorate-General, acknowledgement is due for the staff at the IPTS working on the organisation of the October workshop, the modelling background and baseline projections, as well as the uncertainty scenarios in the second part of the publication.